-180. Where confidential information is provided to an Inquiry Participant and/or any other person for the purposes of an inquiry, the recipient must not disclose such information to any person unless authorised to do so by the Central Bank in writing or required by law to do so.
+161. Where confidential information is provided to a Subject and/or any third party for the purposes of an inquiry, the Inquiry Chair will expressly notify the recipient that such information is confidential and must not be disclosed to any other party unless authorised to do so by the Central Bank in writing or they are required by law to do so.
 The recipient is not prevented from disclosing information to their legal representative.
-A failure to comply with these legal obligations may constitute a criminal offence.
-10
+A failure to comply with these legal obligations may constitute a criminal offence.5